 © 2022 Rotokawa School.

-After community consultation and the Board of Trustees approval, we have some exciting news; we are about to roll out our new school uniform in Term 3, 2021.
+After community consultation and the Board of Trustees approval, we have some exciting news; we have a new school uniform.
 This new initiative ties in with our local school curriculum based around identity and culture.
 By having a school uniform we are instilling a sense of belonging to our tamariki.
 This will give all our tamariki pride when they are wearing their uniform at school, on class trips and around the community.
 Below we have the costs for each item of uniform and the payment options that will be available.
 The school uniform items will only be able to be purchased through the school office.
 Please contact the office if you have any questions or would like to discuss payment plans.
 Payments for uniforms can be made now at the school office.

 Please note: Uniform is optional for Year 6 students only in 2021 and 2022 as we understand that they will be leaving our school the following year.

 Compulsory from Term 1, 2023 for all students.
 Uniform will be compulsory for Year 6 students in 2023.

 A blue bucket hat will be provided to each child in the school at the start of the school year.
 This hat is to remain at school and will need to be worn during outside activities/interval and lunchtimes.
 There is no cost to the whanau for this unless their child loses their hat.
 A $30 replacement fee may be requested.

 Necklaces, bracelets and rings are not encouraged.
 Injuries may result during everyday play.